named-data/NLSR/docs/ROUTER-CONFIG.rst

        hello-interval  60                  ; interest sending interval in seconds.
 Default value 60 ; valid values 30-90

+       ; adj-lsa-build-interval is the time to wait in seconds after an Adjacency LSA build is scheduled ; before actually building the Adjacency LSA

+       adj-lsa-build-interval 5   ; default value 5.
+Valid values 0-5.
+It is recommended that
+                                  ; adj-lsa-build-interval have a lower value than routing-calc-interval

+       ; first-hello-interval is the time to wait in seconds before sending the first Hello Interest

+       first-hello-interval  10   ; Default value 10.
+Valid values 0-10

        ; neighbor command is used to configure router's neighbor.
 Each neighbor will need ; one block of neighbor command